-Pros and cons of auctions for sellers
+Pros and cons of selling property at auction

-- Buyers at auction love projects: if you've got a property in need of significant renovation, you could be in luck as auctions tend to attract buyers in search of big projects.
+Buyers at auction love projects: if you've got a property in need of significant renovation, you could be in luck as auctions tend to attract buyers in search of big projects.

-- Property auctions are a great last resort: unique homes or those with legal complications that have hampered previous sales can also be prime candidates for auction – but do bear in mind that you're legally required to be honest about any serious problems that you're aware of.
+Property auctions are a great last resort: unique homes or those with legal complications that have hampered previous sales can also be prime candidates for auction – but do bear in mind that you're legally required to be honest about any serious problems that you're aware of.

-- You'll need to move quickly: if you're living in the property, you'll have to vacate it quickly once it's sold.
+You'll need to move quickly: if you're living in the property, you'll have to vacate it quickly once it's sold.

-Online-only property auctions
+Online property auctions

-In April 2018, Allsop, the UK's largest auction house, held its first online-only property auction - with six out of the seven commercial lots selling.
+In April 2018, Allsop, the UK's largest property auction house, held its first online-only property auction - with six out of the seven commercial lots selling.

-While online-only residential auctions are yet to make a splash in the UK, it's likely that this model will become more popular in the next few years.
+While online-only residential auctions are yet to make a big splash in the UK, it's likely that this model will become more popular in the next few years.